viktorteren/Seto/README.md

-Software for PN creation based on Regions theory
+Software for PN creation based on Regions theory (TStoPN)
 ========================

 Part of code is based on PBLib (a fork of MiniSAT 2.2) and NetworkX.